orbitz/opass/README.md

 run in a secure location, but since the data is stored on gpg it should be safe to store in an insecure location.

+Right now opass just does things I care about so don't expect it to work well for you.

 # Operations